 Are you thinking about whether being a digital nomad is something for you?
 Or that a steady job in corporate life is more you thing?
 I have to say – I cannot remember the last time I regretted my decision to quit my job and become an entrepreneur and digital nomad.
 Still, my life as an IT consultant with a large international firm also had its advantages.
-There are 5 things I miss as a digital nomad sometimes 🙂
+My adventurous lifestyle has uncountable advantages, but there are 5 things I miss as a digital nomad sometimes 🙂

 What's coming up